enginsubasi/anamod/README.md

 # anamod
-10-Channels data acquisition (daq) and monitoring system
+A 10-Channels data acquisition (daq) and monitoring system